Norwegian Constituent Assembly: Background

 Forced in early 1814 to sign the Treaty of Kiel as an ally of France in the later phase of the Napoleonic Wars, the King of Denmark-Norway had to cede Norway to the King of Sweden.
 The people of Norway, never consulted, objected to the royal sell-out.
 The vice-roy and heir presumptive of Denmark-Norway, Christian Frederik, took the lead in an insurrection and called a Constitutional Assembly at Eidsvoll.
-The Norwegian Constitution of 17 May formalised Norway’s independence after more than 400 years of union with Denmark.
+The Norwegian Constitution of 17 May formalised Norway's independence after more than 400 years of union with Denmark.
 On the same day, Christian Frederik was elected King of Norway.
 As a result of this, Sweden invaded Norway.
 After a campaign of two weeks, a peace treaty (The Convention of Moss) was concluded.
 King Christian Frederik was forced to abdicate, but Norway remained nominally independent and kept its Constitution with only such amendments as were required to allow it to enter into a loose personal union with Sweden.
 On 4 November, the Storting amended the Constitution accordingly, and elected the Swedish king King Charles XIII as king of Norway.
 Although the two states retained their separate governments and institutions, except for the king and the foreign service, Norwegians grew increasingly discontented with the union, which had been forced upon them.
 In 1905 the union was peacefully dissolved, giving Norway its full independence.

 Rumor about an African servant in a cabinet

 In 2014 Aftenposten said that for over 100 years "many newspaper articles and history books" have retold a rumour about a boy in a cabinet.

-Supposedly in the spring of 1814 a small African boy kept himself in a corner cabinet and came out and attended to the tobacco pipes of the guests of the manor.
+Supposedly in the spring of 1814 a small African boy stayed in a corner cabinet, coming out to attend to the tobacco pipes of the guests of the manor.
 The presence of such a servant is not mentioned in letters or diary notes of any of the delegates.